The Best Skincare Products for Anti-Aging

-In the blogging world, they say to figure out what does well, and do it over and over again.
-While I’m not a beauty blogger, I have had my fair share of amazing facials and done a lot of research on skincare.
+I have had my fair share of amazing facials and done a lot of research on skincare.

 Over the past few months, the topic of “what are the best anti aging products?” has popped up in conversation on Instagram, casually with friends, and during my facials.

 Time and time again I have heard of these products as being the best to prevent aging…and that other products really don’t do much.
 So I figured I’d share this with you, because we’d all like to age as gracefully as possible wouldn’t we?

 After hearing about Retinol, sunscreen, antioxidants, etc… time and time again, I figured I should do a little research on the matter.
 After all, marketing has us convinced that we need at least 75 expensive beauty products in our rolodex at all times.

 So I began doing some research on Retinol.
 I started on Allure.com and the like, but was reading contradictory information.
 So I went deeper.
 I started reading medical journal reports and clinical trials.
 During which, I found out some very interesting information.